frankrdesilets/user-management-gui/README.md

 -	Filter Users
 -	Search Users
     - Searching is not case sensitive.
--	Use of a .txt file as a database
+-	Use of a .txt file for user storage
     - User modification is written in real-time to a .txt file.
 Each user property is separated by a comma delimiter, one account per line.
 Upon application launch, the file is parsed and a main user list is populated.